Tuesday, August 30, 2011

 Saturday, August 27, 2011

-It wasn't uncommon around here to have cock fights, but mostly on the weekend, late in the afternoons on Sunday.
+It wasn't uncommon around here to have cock fights.
+You would hear of them, but mostly on the weekend, late afternoon on Sundays.

-June bug seemed to carry a rooster wherever he went, and for the life of me, it seems i can never shake this dumb kid.
-It never fails, he always shows up out of nowhere buzzing around like an ugly mosquito.
+June bug toted that rooster wherever he went, and for the life of me, it seems we could never shake this dumb kid, he always shows up out of nowhere, buzzing around like an ugly mosquito.
+I thought my cousin Mike was about to swat him and, instead, thumped his cigarette at him.

-I looked over at him and winced at how pathetic he was, and the fact that he was standing way too close to me almost got my temper to flair.
-I didn't even answer, and just shook my head.
+I gave him a sideways glance and instantly regretted it.
+He was standing so close I could smell the sourness of him.
+I winced at how pathetic he was, and the fact that he was standing way too close to me almost got my temper to flair.
+I bit back my words, I didn't even answer and just shook my head.

-That scrawny bones and feathers of a rooster he was carrying wasn't even worth boiling.
-It was missing half it's feathers, and it's leathery red comb had been cut off probably with a rusty dull knife or broken tin can.
-One of its eyes was clearly infected and tearing up.
-Junebug himself was just as pitifully sightful.
-I was close enough to see lice in his matted hair, snot dried and smeared across his face, spittle and skoal juice dripping from the corner of his mouth, and his own crusty pinkeye, which i would bet a dollar he got from that damn bird.
-He was all one big nasty sight.
+That scrawny bones and feathers of a rooster he was carrying were not even worth boiling.
+It was missing half its feathers and its leathery red chopped-off comb, probably done with a rusty blade or lid to a tin can.
+One of its eyes was clearly infected and tearing up and oozing.
+Junebug himself was just as pitifully unsightly.
+I was close enough to see lice in his matted hair, snot dried and smeared across his face, spittle and skoal juice dripping from the corner of his mouth, and his own crusty pinkeye, which I would bet a dollar he got from that damn bird.
+Didn't even ask why he was wearing a corduroy jacket in a hundred degrees.
 If you didn't know better, you could be sure he was dropped on his head or something.
-I was hoping at that moment for both Billy and Frank to spot him and come over and slap the tar out of him.
-I might have slapped him upside his head myself except for the crusty scab and wax in plain sight on his ear.
+I might have slapped him upside his head myself, except for the crusty scab and yellow wax in plain sight on his ear.

-At that same moment, I heard a loud smack as Frank delivered a solid blow to Billy's right cheek.
-I turned just in time to see him fall in slow motion dropping to his knees while still gazing at the sun and smiling ear to ear as if seeing something pretty in a world of riches...
-Last he must have heard was,"come on now y'all! quit foolin around, lets fight these roosters!"...
+At that exact moment, I heard a loud smack that cracked through the air as Frank delivered a solid blow to Billy's right cheek.
+I turned just in time to see him fall in slow motion, dropping to his knees while still gazing at the sun and smiling ear to ear as wide as a watermelon slice.
+It was as golden as the hint of his shiny, gold tooth glistening in the bright sun.
+The last words he must have heard were, "Come on now, y'all!
+Quit foolin' around, let's fight these roosters!"...